 This may be obvious, but if you have any symptoms of Covid or have been in contact with anyone who has tested positive in the last 14 days, please do not attend.
 If you fall ill within 14 days of attending the meeting, please self-isolate and get a test.

-WHAT ARE THE GUIDELINES IF I AM SHIELDING OR AM OLDER?
+WHAT ARE THE GUIDELINES IF I WAS PREVIOUSLY SHIELDING OR AM OLDER?

 WILL I BE ABLE TO SING?

 Currently the guidelines do not allow us to sing together, however we can worship!
 We have a creative God – we can raise our hands, hum, speak out words to God, kneel, clap, and celebrate.
 It’s an opportunity for us to be creative and express our hearts in different ways.